 A distributed scheduling A-CPE may receive bandwidth requests from its S-CPEs via the MAC signaling header, the grant management subheader or the CDMA bandwidth request code.

 To forward upstream traffic to A-BS, a distributed scheduling A-CPE may request uplink bandwidth via a stand-alone bandwidth request header.
-A distributed scheduling A-CPE may combine the bandwidth requests that arrive from S-CPEs together by using a Container message (7.7.26) or with the bandwidth needs of queued packets into one bandwidth request header per QoS class.
+A distributed scheduling A-CPE may combine with the bandwidth needs of queued packets into one bandwidth request header per QoS class.

 The distributed scheduling A-CPE may transmit a BW request header soon after it receives a BW request header from one of its S-CPEs (timed to yield an uplink allocation sequential to the arrival of those packets) instead of waiting for the actual packets to arrive in order to reduce delay in relaying traffic (see Figure H1).